alba1735/tRNAgraph/docs/cli_reference.md

 - **`--colormap`**: JSON file for custom colors.
 - **`--regen_uns`**: Force regeneration of calculated stats.
 - **`--variant`**: Select which `<norm>:<tag>` variant to plot, e.g. `raw:full`, `norm:u60`, `allfeatures:o60` (see [Data Structure: Split Variants](data_structure.md#split-variants---readlengthsplit) for the syntax).
 Default: `norm:full`.
 Plots for a non-default variant are written to a `<norm>_<tag>/` subfolder under each graph type's output directory, so different `--variant` runs into the same `-o` don't overwrite each other.
+- **`--allreads`**: Plot every graph type from all reads instead of unique reads.
+Default: `False` (unique).
+"Unique" here means **transcript-specific** — a read that aligned to exactly one mature tRNA transcript — not genome-level uniqueness; the genome MAPQ filter is separate and always applied.
+This is one option for the whole command, so two plots of the same dataset never rest on different denominators.
+Plots for every graph type except coverage are written to an `allreads/` subfolder (nested inside the `--variant` folder when both are used); coverage is excluded because `--covtype` already names what was plotted.
+Readtypes with no transcript-specific counts (`antisense`, and the pre-tRNA categories) fall back to all reads with a warning.

+> [!NOTE]
+> The PCA and volcano *combined overview* pages always show both read bases side by side, whatever `--allreads` is set to.
+That is deliberate: it is the only place you can see how much transcript-level multi-mapping actually moves your data, and a labelled comparison is not the same thing as two plots silently disagreeing.

 **Cluster Plot Options:**